Skip to content

 xml

-<!-- Active when NOT in production -->
+<!-- Active when "prod" is NOT active -->

 <springProfile name="!prod">